tpalczew/HideFaces/README.md

 [https://memememememememe.me/post/training-haar-cascades](https://memememememememe.me/post/training-haar-cascades/)

 The YOLO implementation is based on Keras (high-level neural networks API).
-I decided to performe transfer learning for YOLO model pretrained on COCO Dataset.
+I decided to perform transfer learning for YOLO model pretrained on COCO Dataset.
 This projects borrows a lot of code from this git-hub repository:

 [https://github.com/experiencor/keras-yolo2](https://github.com/experiencor/keras-yolo2)